Cases & Commentaries

 - State the key diagnostic differences between delirium and dementia.

 - Describe the Confusion Assessment Method for workup of suspected delirium.

 - Explain the risks associated with using physical restraints in geriatric inpatients.

-- Describe the initial workup of delirium
+- Describe the initial workup of delirium in a hospitalized patient.

 Case & Commentary: Part 1

 An 86-year-old woman, admitted with complaints of shortness of breath and cough, was found to have pneumonia.
 Her past medical history included cataract surgery, hypertension controlled with medications, and type 2 diabetes controlled by diet.
 She was ambulatory, lived alone, and at baseline completed all activities of daily living independently.
 According to her daughter, the patient was never disoriented.
 At admission, the patient appeared mildly dehydrated on physical examination.
 Her oxygen saturation was 94% on 2 liters oxygen by nasal cannula, and an arterial blood gas showed a normal pCO2 of 40 mmHg.
 Her daughter requested to spend the night at the bedside but was told she could not stay.

 Overnight, the patient was noted to be disoriented by the nursing staff.
 She began pulling at her intravenous lines and attempting to get out of bed.
 The covering physician was called and ordered that the patient be placed in four-point restraints.